dcccorelio/css-in-js-discussion/README.md

 - [external css files](https://github.com/webpack-contrib/css-loader) ([sass](https://github.com/webpack-contrib/sass-loader))
 - [styled-components](https://www.styled-components.com/) (no css extraction, pure js)
 - [astroturf](https://github.com/4Catalyzer/astroturf) (css extraction, same api as styled-components)
+- [linaria](https://github.com/callstack/linaria) (css extraction, without styled api)

-**Why these 3?** If you look at the css landscape there are [lots of libraries](https://github.com/MicheleBertoli/css-in-js) that want to tackle this problem.
+**Why these 4?** If you look at the css landscape there are [lots of libraries](https://github.com/MicheleBertoli/css-in-js) that want to tackle this problem.
 We shouldn't think to much about the names of the libraries but more the api's they have and what advantages or disadvantages they have.

 Code can always be improved and automated please keep that in mind.

+## What do we want to accomplish?

+In a microfrontend world we talk about html, js & css files which gives us a great benefit of caching and reducing duplication.
+That's why an approach should support the extract to static css file feature.

+We are judging each library on the following criteria:

+- styled api
+- classNames (css) API
+- no dynamic props (enforced)
+- static interpolations (when using sass, less, ...)
+- no runtime
+- extract to static css file

 ### External css files